swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/basic_output_cursor.md

 "hardware" cursors.
 This is a feature provided by GPUs that allow moving a cursor around the screen without redrawing anything underneath it.

+If hardware cursors aren't supported the `output::Cursor` will revert to using software cursors automatically.

-Using this new type this is a basic cursor implementation with wlroots:
+Using this new type this is a complete basic cursor implementation with wlroots:

 ```rust
 struct OutputHandler;